mattpap/masters-thesis/sphinx/src/groebner.rst

 Vertex coloring using other systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So far we showed how to solve classical vertex--coloring problem with SymPy.
+We showed so far how to solve classical vertex coloring problem with SymPy.
 Lets now compare SymPy's
-syntax and semantics of |groebner| bases functionality with three commonly used mathematical software:
+syntax and semantics of |groebner| bases functionality with three other mathematical software: Maxima,
-Maxima, Axiom and Mathematica.
+Axiom and Mathematica.

 One feature that makes SymPy different from other mathematical systems is that SymPy utilizes a general
 purpose programming language for its core, modules and interaction with the user, whereas Maxima, Axiom
-and Mathematica invent their own special languages for interaction with those systems.
-This will require
+and Mathematica invent their own special languages for implementing their mathematical libraries and for
-us to make a few remarks also on the syntactic level.
+user interaction.
+This will require us to make a few remarks also on the syntactic level.

 `Maxima <maxima.sourceforge.net>`_ uses a very ...
 ::